Notice

 As part of the policymaking process, the department will also give due regard to other existing or planned emissions reporting policies and the evolving wider landscape of emissions reporting initiatives.

-Currently government departments and their arm’s-length bodies monitor and report on their direct and overall emissions against emissions reduction targets through Defra’s Greening Government Commitments (GGC).
+Currently government departments and their arm’s-length bodies monitor and report on their direct and overall emissions against emissions reduction targets through Defra’s Greening Government Commitments (GGCs).
 The current GGC framework is in place for the period 2021 to 2025.
-Under the GGC, government collectively reduced its emissions from its estate by 50% in 2019 to 2020, compared to the baseline year of 2009 to 2010.
+Under the GGCs, government collectively reduced its direct emissions from its estate by 14.7% in 2023 to 2024, compared a 2017 to 2018 baseline.

 The government has committed to a phased implementation in central government of the Task Force on Climate-Related Financial Disclosures (TCFD) recommendations - extending to 2025 to 2026.
-In July 2023, HM Treasury published the application guidance for Phase 1 of TCFD implementation in 2023-24.
+In December 2024, HM Treasury published the full TCFD-aligned disclosure Application Guidance.
 This guidance is also available for use by other parts of the public sector, including local government and devolved authorities, although HM Treasury does not have the responsibility for setting reporting requirements for these other bodies.
-As part of the Metrics and Targets theme, TCFD has recommendations on emissions reporting (these recommendations will be covered in Phase 2 of the implementation period).
+As part of the Metrics and Targets theme (from 2024 to 2025), TCFD’s recommendations on emissions reporting require disclosure of Scope 1 and 2 emissions, and where deemed material Scope 3.
+Furthermore, the Strategy theme (from 2025 to 2026) requires reporting entities with climate as a principal risk or similar to assess their resilience to climate-related risks – including transition risks for 2050.

 The department will continue to work closely with Defra and HM Treasury to harness synergies, ensure alignment and consider consolidation, where appropriate, to deliver coherent and consistent emissions monitoring and reporting policy for the public sector.